ajtulloch/ajtulloch.github.com/_posts/2011-12-14-honours-thesis.md

 title: Honours Thesis
 layout: post
 categories: mathematics finance
+intro: |
+    This year, I completed an honours thesis in Applied Mathematics at the University of Sydney.
+The thesis focused on the development of univariate and multivariate intensity models for credit risk.

+    > In this thesis, we examine the use of intensity models in modelling credit risk.
+In this approach, we assume the existence of a stochastic process λ representing the instantaneous default probability of an obligor.
+We then specify various Levy processes for this (intensity) process λ, with particular emphasis on non-Gaussian Ornstein-Uhlenbeck process, derive various theoretical properties of these models, and calibrate these models to credit market data.
+We find that Gamma-OU and Inverse Gaussian-OU Levy processes can be effectively applied in an intensity context, and provide several advantages over conventional Poisson processes.

 ---

 This year, I completed an honours thesis in Applied Mathematics at the University of Sydney.
 The thesis focused on the development of univariate and multivariate intensity models for credit risk.